-- 3.5.1 The Discussion Document prompted responses on ensuring that local content programming is not compromised during the migration to digital broadcasting.
-Concerns have been raised about the impact the digital migration period would have on the viability of terrestrial broadcasters and their financial capacity to meet requirements.
-It was noted that it will be in broadcasters' own interest to air programming that would attract viewers as incentive channels would run at a loss without significant uptake by audiences of Set Top Boxes (STBs).
-As indicated below, stakeholders continue to raise challenges they foresee with the local content for digital television and furthermore relate this to other platforms that provide content. - 3.5.2 The SABC submitted that the Authority should bear in mind the amount of content that needs to be provided for all the channels on the Digital Terrestrial Television (DTT) platform.
+- 3.5.2 The SABC submitted that the Authority should bear in mind the amount of content that needs to be provided for all the channels on the Digital Terrestrial Television (DTT) platform.
 Provisions for an extended period for content acquirement should be placed.
 The reason is that migration of channels will be burdensome on broadcasters.
 The SABC reminded the Authority to consider that South Africa being a multi lingual country with over 11 languages, a duplication of shows into different languages on different channels could ease the amount of time and resources that need to be put into one product.
-But even that does not guarantee the duplication of a show will be well received by all the languages intended to be catered for36. - 3.5.3 The public broadcaster also cautioned that with more and more people having access to broadband, smart phones, Wi-Fi connection, internet television and video streaming, the Authority may want to consider that the public now views different content on all these platforms.
+But even that does not guarantee the duplication of a show will be well received by all the languages intended to be catered for38. - 3.5.3 The public broadcaster also cautioned that with more and more people having access to broadband, smart phones, Wi-Fi connection, internet television and video streaming, the Authority may want to consider that the public now views different content on all these platforms.
 Therefore the reduction of local content requirements should be considered.
 Provisions for broadcasters that dual illuminate to have a wide range of content including overseas content for an extended period should be put in place.
 This they added, would then allow the channels to push for more local content without the pressure from the Authority to be within certain local content quotas. - 3.5.4 Furthermore, the SABC elaborated that with the new channels on the DTT platform, strategies would then be implemented with regards to acquiring new local content that is both appealing and of good quality to the viewer.
 The Authority should also consider that the new strategies may take some time to implement and longer time frames may need to be placed on that.
-For quite a number of years local content has proved to be a winner for most public broadcast viewers, however good quality local content is necessary for the public to remain at a channel offering local content37.
+For quite a number of years local content has proved to be a winner for most public broadcast viewers, however good quality local content is necessary for the public to remain at a channel offering local content39. - 3.5.5 The SABC also proposed that the Authority should set the percentage based on audiences as this is the only way to ensure financial sustainability.
+New broadcaster licensees regulations should be linked to the number of audiences the licensee has and either increase or decrease in line with their audience numbers.
+This means the greater the audience share, the more parity it will get with more established broadcasters.
+There should be parity in regulation for everyone.
+Having one standard operating procedure would make easier to regulate40.

-36 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 40-42)
+38 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 40-42)